Pelosi-isms: 'Throw a punch, for the children' and more forge a legacy

 “Darling,” Pelosi recalled the late Rep. Lindy Boggs telling her, ”Don’t make every fight your last fight.”

-It’s a life hack Pelosi grafted early on and onto her own approach.
+It’s a life hack Pelosi grafted onto her own approach early on.

 “Everybody is a resource to you,” she said.
 “You never know where a vote might come from.”

-A founding principal of the nation, “E Pluribus Unum," comes from the Latin, “out of many one.”
+A founding principal of the nation, “E pluribus unum" comes from Latin, meaning “out of many one.”

-More recently, Pelosi has drawn on another historical resource, the language from the national anthem.
+More recently, Pelosi has drawn on another historical resource: the national anthem.

 “This is what I’m telling members now is our goal: We have to prove ‘through the night that our flag is still there,’” she said.